dapetcu21/defold-fmod/README.md

 Structs and classes are exposed on the `fmod` and `fmod.studio` namespaces.
 All method names are converted from `camelCase` to `snake_case`.
-Methods that returned values through pointer arguments now actually return the values and throw with an error string when their result is not `FMOD_OK`.
+Methods that returned values through pointer arguments now actually return the values and throw with a Lua error when their result is not `FMOD_OK`.

 Enums are exposed on the `fmod` table without the leading `FMOD_`.
 (eg.: `FMOD_STUDIO_PLAYBACK_PLAYING` is exposed as `fmod.STUDIO_PLAYBACK_PLAYING`)